 - Foreign Donations: Foreign donations are allowed only when FCRA (Foreign Contribution Regulation Act 1976) registration has been done.
 FCRA license can only be applied after 3-years from the date of registration.
 However, if some really urgent foreign donations are necessary, then you may apply for a prior permission from the commissioner.

 - Equity Funding: Section 8 Company can also raise funds by issuing new equity shares at a higher value.

-The name of your Section 8 Company is the first impression to the world.
-Its selection, therefore, is very important.
-It should stand out, yet be easy to remember, attractive, relevant and indicative.
-Here are some points you can keep in mind for choosing a name for your company.
+The name of your Section 8 Company will act as it’s first impression to the world.
+It’s selection, therefore, is very important.
+It should stand out, yet be easy to remember, attractive, relevant, and indicative.
+Here are some points you can keep in mind about choosing a name for your company.

 |INC-1||To apply with the ROC for Name Approval.|

 |INC-7||Application for Incorporating the Company|